IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 OTN and the packet TE topology models).

-The MDSC can also report this information to the P-PNC by properly configuring the multi-layer IP link properties using the packet TE topology model at the packet PNC MPI.
+The MDSC can also report this information to the P-PNC by properly configuring the multi-technology IP link properties using the packet TE topology model at the packet PNC MPI.

 This information is used by the P-PNC at least when computing the